pydicom/pynetdicom/docs/examples/display.rst

         """
         # User defined function to generate the required attribute list dataset
         # implementation is outside the scope of the current example
-        # In this case we assume `dataset` is a pydicom Dataset
+        # We pretend it returns a pydicom Dataset
         dataset = create_attribute_list(attr)

         # If Display System Management returns an attribute list then the